AnzoDK/StoopidDB/README.md

 For usage information and documentation - please look at the [wiki](https://github.com/AnzoDK/StoopidDB/wiki)

+For branch explanation check the included "BranchesExplained.md" file

 Special Thanks to "Andreas Kann" for lending me a laptop and 20 minutes of his important life to fix win32